johanngan/pmd-bot/README.md

 ### Running a bot
 These instructions assume the interface of DeSmuME 0.9.12, but hopefully they won't change much in future versions.

 1. Start up _Pokémon Mystery Dungeon: Explorers of Sky (NA)_, and enter a dungeon (this you'll have to do manually).
+Note that you won't be able to run a bot outside of a dungeon.
 2. In the DeSmuME "Tools" menu, select "Lua Scripting" -> "New Lua Script Window..."
 3. In the window that just opened, click "Browse..." and select `main.lua` in the PMD-Bot directory.
 4. The bot should start automatically.
 If not, start it by clicking "Run".